Extrusion of Pastes

 The review also includes a methodology for proper characterization of pastes and a mechanism and framework for mathematical modeling of the processing of pastes in single and twin screw extruders.
 One, two and three dimensional mathematical models of the extrusion processes are covered.
 Important findings and experimental methods to verify the modeling results are discussed.

-The review concludes that the basic failing of the available techniques, both in mathematical modeling and experimental studies, involves the inability to incorporate and characterire the microstructure of the paste as it evolves in the extruder.
+The review concludes that the basic failing of the available techniques, both in mathematical modeling and experimental studies, involves the inability to incorporate and characterize the microstructure of the paste as it evolves in the extruder.
 Future directions of research in this area are provided.